tarantuli/enchanters-manual/README.md

 # What and why

 This is an extended manual for the boardgame *Enchanters* (https://mythicgames.net/enchanters-a-serial-fantasy/) by *Mythic Games*.

-It's a personal, non affiliated project, born from a desire to apply my technical writing itch, and this game was an ideal target.
+It's a personal, non affiliated project, born from a desire to apply my technical writing itch, and a desire to have a complete and consistent document that's easy to navigate.

-*Enchanters*, while awesome to play, frequently raises questions concerning the meaning of card texts, rules and effect order.
-Even setup can take frustratingly long when trying to remember or look up the specifics of Overlords, co-op mode, the AI deck.
+*Enchanters* is an awesome game to play, but existing manuals frequently fail to answer questions concerning the meaning of card texts, rules and effect order.
+Even setting up the game can take frustratingly long when trying to remember the myriad ways to set up, the specifics of Overlords, the differences between non-co-op mode and co-op mode.

 This document aims to resolve these issues by providing: